“Scotland’s most engaging and haunting singer-songwriter” IRVINE WELSH

 Velvet-voiced Dean Owens is one of Scotland’s most acclaimed and established singer songwriters, with fans including Bob Harris, Irvine Welsh and Russell Brand.

-2015 promises to be a great year starting with a date at the prestigious Celtic Connections Festival, single release, and a new Nashville-recorded album – Into the Sea – coming out in late Spring.
+2015 promises to be a great year starting with a date at the prestigious Celtic Connections Festival, single release, and a new Nashville-recorded album – Into the Sea – coming out on April 27th on Drumfire Records.

 Into the Sea was recorded in Nashville, Tennessee with producer Neilson Hubbard and a whole host of amazing US musicians, including award winning guitarist Will Kimbrough and renowned singer-songwriters Kim Richey and Suzy Bogguss.
 It will be released on Drumfire Records.

-A single from the album – Valentine’s Day in New York – will be released on 14 Feb.
+The first single from the album – Valentine’s Day in New York – was released on 14 Feb.
+To hear some exclusive tracks from Into The Sea over the coming weeks visit Dean’s Soundcloud page – https://soundcloud.com/dean-owens

 Dean’s music has been described as Celtic Americana with a rocky pop edge, and draws as much from his Scottish roots, especially his home town of Leith (referenced and loved by the Proclaimers) as from his US heroes.
 The emotional honesty in his songs shines through as he sings about people and places, love and regrets, drawing favourable comparisons with the likes of Springsteen.
 A gritty yet lyrical Scottish sensibility, delivered with a searingly soulful voice.